 Read more →Absent active interventions such as injecting CO2 gas, having an ‘active substrate’ and the metabolic processes of fish and plants, the pH of an aquarium will equilibrate to a level mostly determined by the alkalinity of the water – the amount of externally supplied bicarbonate and carbonate ions.
 In most cases, “externally supplied” means came […]

-Read more →The pH of water in an aquarium is a measurement of the concentration of hydronium ions H3O+ (or just H+ for short).
-Neutral water has a pH of 7, and solutions with a pH lower than 7 are described as ‘acidic’ and those above pH 7 as ‘basic’ or ‘alkaline’.
-The pH of aquarium water […]
+Read more →NOTE: if you want to be really super-serious about measuring alkalinity you could consider instead the upgrade to this page: ‘Measuring low levels of alkalinity‘ The pH of water in an aquarium is a measurement of the concentration of hydronium ions H3O+ (or just H+ for short).
+Neutral water has a pH of 7, and […]

 Read more →